Lucqqq/IT-docs/README.md

 # IT-docs
-All my docs and notes of IT
+All my IT docs and notes